South Street Seaport: Initial plans

-The city government approved the redevelopment of Pier 17 in February 2013, and the shopping mall there closed permanently that September; reconstruction of Pier 17 began the next month.
+The city government approved the redevelopment of Pier 17 in February 2013.
+The Pier 17 Pavilion was fully vacated, permanently closed its doors at 9:00 p.m.
+EDT on September 9, 2013, and was demolished starting in early 2014 and being completed by late 2014 following issues regarding final tenant Simply Seafood not wanting to leave.
+Long-time tenants like Uno Pizzeria & Grill were also forced out to allow for construction.
+The New York Times described the permanent closure of Pier 17, the "mall at South Street Seaport", as sad.
+Redevelopment of Pier 17 broke ground in October 2013.
 That November, SHoP Architects announced plans for a 50-story tower on Pier 17.
 The proposed tower was downsized following community opposition, and continued opposition to the tower caused the Seaport's redevelopment to be stalled.
 The Federal Emergency Management Agency gave the Seaport $10.4 million in 2015 to repair damage caused by Hurricane Sandy.
 That December, the Seaport tower was canceled due to continued community opposition.
 As a result of the development plans, the National Trust for Historic Preservation placed the Seaport on its 2015 list of America's Most Endangered Places.

 The iPic theater opened within the Fulton Building in 2016, becoming the first long-term tenant to move in after the Seaport's redevelopment.
 A new four-story structure on Pier 17, designed by SHoP Architects, opened in July 2018; the Pier 17 project had cost $425 million.
 At the time, Howard Hughes wanted to redevelop the Seaport into a tourist destination, with attractions such as a food market, movie theater and rooftop concert venue and event space.
+Howard Hughes partnered with Live Nation Entertainment for the development of the new mall, including the rooftop concert venue.

 In 2018, the city government approved the demolition of a vacant Fulton Market building, which had been built in 1939 and was extremely decrepit.
-In addition, the Tin Building was raised and relocated slightly, and a 53000 ft2 food hall was built there.
+In addition, the Tin Building was dismantled and relocated slightly, and a 53000 ft2 food hall was built there.
 During that decade, Howard Hughes also proposed redeveloping the long-vacant site at 250 Water Street.